razam-sherwani/Luma/REAL_EMR_DATA.md

 └── summary.json       # Dataset summary and metadata
 ```

-This real EMR foundation makes ProviderPulse a much more authentic and professional healthcare engagement platform for testing and demonstration purposes.
+This real EMR foundation makes Pulse a much more authentic and professional healthcare engagement platform for testing and demonstration purposes.